dfki-ric/ugv_nav4d/README.md

 ```

 ### 5. Building the ROS 2 Workspace
-Before launching the simulation, build your ROS 2 workspace with the release flag:
+Before launching the simulation, build your ROS 2 workspace:

 ```
 cd ~/your_ros2_workspace